Battle Line game and app.

 Ingenious app.

 I’m starting to feel like the president of the Reiner Knizia Fan Club, as I’ve raved about two games he designed, the card game Lost Cities and the Samurai app (an adaptation of a board game he published in 1998).
-I’ll now do the same about (the app for Ingenious, another award-winning board game that is a perfect candidate for adaptation because the machine can ensure the scoring is done accurately.
+I’ll now do the same about the app for Ingenious, another award-winning board game that is a perfect candidate for adaptation because the machine can ensure the scoring is done accurately.
 And since Ingenious plays very quickly, it’s become my go-to app when I know I have just a few minutes for a quick game.
-At $1.99 for iPhone or $3.99 for the iPad, it’s a steal given how often I play it.
+(As of December 2025, the app is gone and there’s no official replacement.)

 Ingenious is an abstract game, meaning there’s no theme or graphics, just a large hexagonal board made up of smaller hexes, with six per side.
 Each vertex is filled with a single color, each color unique (that’s six colors for the Jack Morris voters in the audience).
 Players place two-hex pieces on the board – most contain two colors but some contain two hexes of the same color – and receive points for placing them adjacent to the same colors on the board, including any pieces beyond the immediate piece that extend out in a straight line from the piece the player just placed.
 Points accumulate in each color, so each player has six separate scores.